ParanoidUser/yolo/CHANGEME.md

 88 bottles of rum on the wall, 88 bottles of rum!
 You take one down, you pass it around, 87 bottles of rum on the wall.

+87 bottles of rum on the wall, 87 bottles of rum!
+You take one down, you pass it around, 86 bottles of rum on the wall.

 *to be continued...*